 Define your goals and passions.
 It's good to think about what's really important to you.
 What do you want from life?
 Pick something not because of money or prestige alone, but because you love it.
 If you do what you love, then you will be willing to work far harder than others in the field.

 Take stock of your interests.
 What are your hobbies?
 What sorts of activities do you enjoy doing and what activities do you think you'd like to do?
-You can assess your interests yourself with this online quiz or take an professional assessment to help you identify what sort of work you might like.
+You can assess your interests yourself with these free online assessments or take an professional assessment to help you identify what sort of work you might like.
 Sewanee’s Career & Leadership Development office offers three assessments:

-• The StrengthsQuest assessment reveals your top five natural strengths/talents
+• The CliftonStrengths assessment reveals your top five natural strengths/talents

 • The Strong Interest Inventory uses your primary interests to suggest some career fields for you to consider